JKT6-B/Bangkit-JKT6-B-Final-Project/README.md

 <!-- prettier-ignore-end -->
 <!-- ALL-CONTRIBUTORS-LIST:END -->

-This project follows the [all-contributors][all-contributors] specification.
+This project follows the specification.
 Contributions of any kind welcome!